Skip to main content

 July 29, 2024 | Occipital Neuralgia

-CAN STRESS MAKE OCCIPITAL NEURALGIA WORSE?
+CAN OCCIPITAL NEURALGIA WORSE MAKE STRESS WORSE?

 This question is one of the most common articulated in my office and I believe represents an underappreciated component of our everyday lives that can certainly impact many facets of our health including our nervous system function.
 In this post, I will focus on the effects of stress on the mechanical forces impacting the peripheral nerves as […]